Welding

 burnback time

-An end option that controls how long weld output continues after the wire stops feeding.
-The burnback time option prevents the wire from sticking to the puddle and prepares it to start the next arc.
+An end option that controls how long welding output continues after the wire stops feeding.
+Burnback time prevents the wire from sticking to the pool and prepares the wire to start the next arc.

 burnthrough